 Service and operation

-Click the attribute value to run a query in a notebook for that value.
+Hover over the attribute value and click Query in notebooks to run a query filtered to that attribute in a notebook.

-You can also use the panel to make connections between spans and logs.
-Click View X log events below Associated Logs to view the logs tab.
+Click on an associated log to view it the logs tab.
 The tab shows logs with the relevant span_id between the span’s start and end time (plus one minute on each side).

 See also